SUSE-Cloud/qa-openstack-tempest/README.md

     └── qa-openstack-tempest
 ```

-2. in the object directory run:
+2. Configure config by your test requirement

-./run.sh
+3. In the object directory run: ./run.sh